Introduction to EasyBuild¶

 What is EasyBuild?¶

-EasyBuild is a software build and installation framework to help with installing (scientific) software in an efficient way, without compromising on performance.
+EasyBuild is a software build and installation framework that manages (scientific) software in an efficient way, without compromising on performance.
 EasyBuild is especially tailored towards High Performance Computing (HPC) systems, and provides a command-line interface to facilitate the installation and management of a scientific software stack.

 EasyBuild as a project was conceived in 2008 by the HPC team at Ghent University (Belgium).
 The first public release of EasyBuild was made available early 2012.
 EasyBuild v1.0.0 was released in November 2012, during the Supercomputing 2012 conference.